-Design your own affirmation, which are specifically targeted at the negative thinking patterns.
+Design your own affirmations, which are specifically targeted at the negative thinking patterns.
 Make eye contact with yourself in the mirror and say those affirmations.
 Believe them!

 Meditate Every Day

 When you want to change a habit (and negative thinking is a habit), there’s no other technique as powerful as meditation.
-You’ll sit in a comfortable position and you’ll forget all about your body.
+You’ll sit in a comfortable position, and you’ll forget all about your body.
 You’ll focus on your mind.
-You’re recognize the thoughts and emotions and you’ll see where they are coming from.
+You’ll recognize the thoughts and emotions, and you’ll see where they are coming from.
 Then, you’ll deal with that source of anger.
 Meditation makes you calmer and more positive.

 However, the journey towards a positive state of mind is not that easy.
 There are no shortcuts!
-As you continue practicing meditation, all your negativity will come to surface.
+As you continue practicing meditation, all your negativity will come to the surface.
 That’s a good thing.
-You need it on the surface, so you can deal with it.
-However, you need a really good teacher to take you through the process and advise you how to turn the negativity outbursts around.
+You need it on the surface so you can deal with it.
+However, you need a really good teacher to take you through the process and advise you on how to turn the negative outbursts around.

 Involve More Positive People in Your Life